AWegnerGitHub/awegnergithub.github.io-content/2024_06_20_update_wled_ericsity_0141.md

 My summer time project this year is to set up some LED lights outside.
 After testing out a couple Govee strips that I didn't like because I couldn't diffuse the individual lights away, I finally found an LED strip I liked.
 The next step was to control these strips so that I could do more than solid colors or the default rainbow every LED strip has.
 I settled on using the amazing [WLED project][wled] to control the lights.
 To speed up the project, I decided to get a prebuilt controller and eventually selected the [Ericsity controller with a built in mic][ericsity].

-Side note: I plan on writing about the entire project later.
-This post is just about how I updated the controller.
+Side note: This post is just about how I updated the controller.
+The next article in the post is available, and talks about how [I am controlling a larger power supply with the WLED controller][nextarticle].

 ## The Problem